givetoiowa/ct3.5/aws_migration/README.md

 #Amazon Web Services Set Up
 The setup we decided to go with for the aws sandbox is with the site in EC2 with the wp database in RDS.
 The benefit of this being that the site will handle an infulx in visitors better, run a little faster in general, and has a bunch of amazon services for backing up and maintaining the database.

-The stack will be EC2, Linux, Apache2, RDS, MySQL, WordPress
+The stack will be EC2, Linux, Apache2, PHP, RDS, MySQL, WordPress

 ##EC2 set up
 - Launch new instance